Back

 Let’s start

-Checklist: how to find out if the cofounder fits you well
+Checklist: how to find out if the cofounder fits well

 See the potential in the idea

-Seems like it’s the most obvious but often people forget about it.
-It may turn out that you found a tech co-founder but they don’t see the future of your product, and still decide to take on your project thinking: ‘My partner is bulletproof sure that it’ll work out.
-He probably knows it better’.
+Seems like it’s the most obvious, but often people forget about it.
+It may turn out that you found a tech co-founder, but they don’t see the future of your product and still decide to take on your project thinking: ‘My partner is bulletproof sure that it’ll work out.
+He probably knows better.’

 It’s a direct way to nowhere.
-You won’t have that drive and energy needed for launching something new.
-Especially, it will become visible before the release when the whole team will be emotionally sucked out.
-In this moment, tech co-founders would need to cheer the team up so they don’t fall down right before the finish.
+You won’t have the drive and energy needed to launch something new.
 If a technical co-founder doesn’t believe in success from the ground up, you’d better not even start such a partnership.

 See eye to eye on life values

 Good internal chemistry with the tech co-founder guarantees that you two will focus on the client and the product instead of squabbling.
-Practically, it’s like marriage.
 You need to trust the person and have a shared vision of how your business should develop.

-We don’t say that you must be identical copies.
-The trick of partnership is in bringing diverse expertise and examining the product from different angles.
-If a technical co-founder principally doesn’t want to conquer foreign markets, but in your perspective, that’s the only possible scenario of development then such a partnership won’t work long.
-There will always be fundamental tensions and disputes: one will try to outmuscle and re-educate another.
+The trick of partnership is bringing diverse expertise and examining the product from different angles.
+If a technical co-founder principally doesn’t want to conquer foreign markets, but in your perspective, that’s the only possible scenario of development, then such a partnership won’t work long.

-There are developers who simply enjoy to code, experiment with frameworks, and generally research.
-In the IT business, developers build a profitable product in the first place and educate themselves in the meantime, not the other way around.
+There are developers who simply enjoy coding, experimenting with frameworks, and generally researching.
+In the IT business, developers build a profitable product in the first place and educate themselves in the meantime.
 That’s why a technical co-founder should be able to balance between the team’s development and achieving business goals.

 Know how to meet the deadlines

-The time-to-market is crucial in IT development.
-If the market niche is developing fast, most probably somebody already develops a similar product.
+The time-to-market is crucial in development.
+If the market niche is developing fast, most probably somebody already developed a similar product.
 To eat the ginger, you need to be the first on the market.
 If a technical co-founder follows the ‘if one’s luck changes’ approach to deadlines, then there will be no discipline in the team.
-With such a structure and approach to work, you can’t make long-term plans and enter the market fast.

 Communicate well